andszilagyi/AgeingEvol/README.md

 To build the program under linux or any compatible system using the GCC toolchain, issue the command `make` in the source directory.

-The parameters of the model are the following (standard values are in brackets)
+The parameters of the model are the following (standard values are in brackets):
 `N`: size of the  grid (200)
 `L`: total number of loci (100)
 `LF`: number of fecundity loci (50)